entomb/entomb.github.io/README.md

 Hi!
-I'm a __27 years__ old __Portuguese__ web developer, who enjoys _non-corporate_ environments and coding for challenging projects, currently working @[Impossible.com](http://www.impossible.com) and living in __Lisbon__.
+I'm a __29 years__ old __Portuguese__ web developer, who enjoys _non-corporate_ environments and coding for challenging projects, currently working @[Impossible.com](http://www.impossible.com) and living in __Lisbon__.
 This is my extended CV, crafted with answers to the most common questions in my past interviews.
 You can either print this page or find a [plain text](https://github.com/entomb/entomb.github.io/blob/master/README.md) version on my github page

 ##What do I do?
 - Software Architecture
+- Frontend Developtment
+- JS/NODE/HTML/CSS3
 - PHP/MVC/OOP/ORM
-- JS/NODE/HTML/CSS3
+- DevOps
 - Webservices, SOAP/REST
-- SQL/NOSQL/XML/JSON/ORACLE
-- UX and UI
-- Frontend Developtment
-- Templating and Layout
+- Graphs/SQL/NOSQL/ORACLE